Logan (film): Box office

 Logan grossed $226.3 million in the United States and Canada and $392.7 million in other countries for a worldwide gross of $619.2 million, against a production budget of $97 million.
 Worldwide, the film had a global debut of $247.4 million from 82 markets, as well as the second-biggest R-rated IMAX debut, with $20.6 million from 1,068 screens.
 The film grossed $440.9 million in its first 13 days of release, surpassing the entire theatrical gross of The Wolverine ($414.8 million).

 United States and Canada

 Predictions for its opening in the US and Canada were revised upwards from $55 million to $80 million or even higher.
 Fox, however, predicted an opening in the mid-$60 million range.
 Some critics said the film's R rating—the second such for a X-Men film—might hinder the film's mass appeal.
 Two days before the film's release, ticket selling site Fandango reported that the film was outpacing all previous X-Men movies (except Deadpool) at the same point in their sales cycle.

-Logan was released in 4,071 theaters, the widest release for an R-rated film (breaking American Snipers 3,888).
+Logan was released in 4,071 theaters, the widest release for an R-rated film, breaking American Sniper's previous record of 3,888 theaters.
 Five hundred and eighty theatres were premium large-format screens, including 381 IMAX theaters, setting the IMAX record for an R-rated film.